-Unfortunately there are no hard and fast rules.
+Unfortunately, there are no hard and fast rules.
 In general terms, volunteers, including students, from overseas do not need to hold a work visa to volunteer with DoC.
 You only need to apply for a visitor entry into New Zealand.
 This is because, as a general rule, volunteering for DoC is not considered by ImmigrationNZ as employment “so long as the volunteer is not provided with food, lodging or transport that carries monetary value”.
 However, on an exception basis and where there are very good reasons, ImmigrationNZ accepts that DoC may provide support to volunteers but this is on a case-by-case basis.

-Our advice is to talk their hotline to get their take on your specific situation.
+Our advice is to talk to their hotline to get their take on your specific situation.
 We are pretty chilled around here.

 Other things to consider before volunteering